jasmineimliu/css_layout_exercises_starter_files/README.md

 * Next do the dotted green box with the cat and dog images.
 To complete this part of the challenge, you'll have to use position:relative and position:absolute, along with offsets.
 But that's as much of a hint as we're giving you!
 * Finally, try to implement the background image.
 It should scale to the width of the browser window.

+## Float Property

+Make the flat-exercise.html page to match the premade layout using float.